whoareu-btw/busybox-linux/README.md

 #### Busybox:
 - Use static build.
-- Remove tc on networking.
+- Remove tc, dhcpc and dhcpcd on networking.

 #### Musl-libc:
 I use configuration "./configure --prefix=/usr --syslibdir=/lib --enable-static --disable-shared" before compile it with Make.